bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

       -b <block_number>
   ```

-  >The `swap` command initializes a swap shares request, the request must be signed by the sender.
-Once the receiver signs to accept the request, the swap shares transaction is created and submitted to the blockchain.
+  >The `swap` command initializes a share swap request; this request must be signed by the sender.
+Once the receiver signs to accept the request, the share swap transaction is created and submitted to the blockchain.
   >
   >**Global Options:**
   >* `sender identity` - The identity of the sender's Bitmark Account, which is stored in the Bitmark-CLI config file.